 The Company measures the loss allowance for accounts receivable at an amount equal to lifetime ECL using the simplified approach.
 The expected credit losses on accounts receivable are estimated using a provision matrix by reference to past default experience of debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.
-The average credit period is 30 days.
-No interest is charged on the overdue balances.

-10. ACCOUNTS RECEIVABLE AND OTHER DEBIT BALANCES (CONTINUED)
+10. TRADE AND OTHER RECEIVABLES (CONTINUED)